MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/IRM-1-insider-risk-management.md

 ## Lab complete

-You enabled analytics, set global exclusions, and configured insider risk indicators.
-You then created a Risky AI usage policy, set up notice templates, and connected risk levels to Adaptive Protection.
-Finally, you created a DLP policy that blocks external sharing when risky activity is detected and enabled Adaptive Protection to enforce it automatically.
-Together, these steps help Contoso detect risky Copilot and AI usage and respond dynamically before sensitive data can be exposed.
+You enabled analytics, set exclusions, and turned on AI risk indicators.
+You then built a Risky AI usage policy, connected it to Adaptive Protection, and linked it with DLP enforcement.
+With these controls in place, Contoso can detect risky Copilot and AI activity and automatically strengthen protections before sensitive data is exposed.